flowmatters/veneer-py/README.md

 You'll need Python 3, a compatible version of eWater Source along with the [Veneer plugin](https://github.com/flowmatters/veneer) and veneer-py.

 I expect most users of veneer-py will install [Anaconda Python](https://www.continuum.io/downloads).
 Anaconda will provide most of the analytics libraries you're likely to want, along with the Jupyter Notebook system.
+Install the most recent version of Anaconda Python with Python 3 (NOT Python 2).

 Instructions for installing Veneer can be found on [its homepage](https://github.com/flowmatters/veneer).
 Download  the most recent [Veneer release](https://github.com/flowmatters/Veneer/releases) that is compatible with your version of eWater Source.
 Note that certain veneer-py features may not work with older versions of Source/Veneer.